Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Detailed asymptotics and uniqueness of developments

 Now we are ready to prove uniqueness of solutions.
-This relies on the following result, which comes from the fact that given asymptotics for $\bar\h$, $tK$, $\bar\Phi$ and $\bar\Psi$ up to a high enough regularity, then it follows that the hypotheses of Proposition~\ref{first uniqueness result} are satisfied.
+This relies on the following result, which comes from the fact that given asymptotics for $\bar\h$, $tK$, $\bar\Phi$ and $\bar\Psi$ up to a high enough regularity, the hypotheses of Proposition~\ref{first uniqueness result} are satisfied.